Rayleigh-Taylor Instability in a Relativistic Fireball on a Moving Computational Grid: Method

 In principle, the instability grows from some seed perturbations which break the spherical symmetry of the initial conditions.
 However, we found that for weak enough perturbations the saturated instability does not depend (in a statistical sense) on how the perturbations are seeded.
 This includes the limit where there are no explicit perturbations, but the instability is seeded with numerical noise, which is extremely small but still large enough to break the symmetry.
-All calculations performed here did not use explicit perturbations to seed the instability.
+In this work, we focus on the limiting case in which the seed vanishes, so we can focus completely on the effects of the instability by itself.
+In reality, the instability can be seeded by significant density fluctuations in the circumburst medium, and the effects of these ``clumpy" fluctuations are very interesting, meriting a future study of their own.
+In addition to our zero-seed calculations, we have also performed calculations which test the effect of seeding the instability with white noise density fluctuations.
+This is discussed in appendix \ref{sec:seed}, though a proper study of the effects of a clumpy medium is outside the scope of this work.